 With the number of appliances running in the kitchen, we use a lot of energy.
 Thankfully, there are ways to save money and cut down on electricity.
 Read on.

-- Look for the energy star when buying a new appliance.
+- Look for the Energy Star sticker when buying a new appliance.
 This is your guarantee that your purchase will use a lot less energy than the rickety old appliance you may currently have sitting in the corner of your kitchen.

-- Check the seals on your refrigerator door, as if it doesn’t shut properly, you are going to waste a lot of energy.
+- Check the seals on your refrigerator door.
+It they don’t shut properly, you are going to waste a lot of energy.
 Likewise, don’t stand for ages gazing into your refrigerator when thinking about what to eat.
-That chocolate cake isn’t only going to pile on the calories; it’s going to hike up your electricity bill as well if you spend time deliberating over it!
+That chocolate cake isn’t only going to pile on the calories, it’s going to hike up your electricity bill as well if you spend time deliberating over it!

 - Don’t waste water in your dishwasher and washing machine with half-loads.
 When possible, fill them up before turning them on.
 Aside from helping you save water, this technique can also help lower your electricity bills in the long run.
 Read this article for useful tips to purchase environmentally-friendly household appliances.

 - If you hand wash your dishes, don’t leave the water running endlessly.
 Use a separate tub with rinsing water after scrubbing the excess food off your plates.
-Then, rather than tip the water back down the sink, reuse the water on your garden perennials.
+Then, rather than tipping the water back down the sink, reuse the water on your garden perennials.

 - Don’t throw away all your food waste.
 For starters, you should only cook the amount of food you are actually going to eat.
-However, if you do have food left over, use it on your compost, rather than dumping the excess into the bin.
+However, if you do have food left over, use it on your compost rather than dumping the excess into the bin.
+Food wastes contain essential nutrients that can keep your plants healthy.
+In fact, food wastes are actually better options for fertilizers as these don’t contain chemicals that can harm your plants, or pose serious dangers to the people who will consume these plants in the future.

 The one room where it’s okay to lose energy, but only when it’s giving your body rest.
 In other areas, it’s time to cut down.